adamschonewille/phys408OpticalCavity/LabNotebook.md

 Reason for losses in this case: we had to reflect it off an additional mirror in order to take this measurement.
 We find the power loss of this additional mirror
 Power before Additional Mirror
 $(19.51 \pm 0.01)$ mW
- Loss of 1.5 mW into M1
+ Loss of about 1.5 mW into $M_1$
- Then out of the M1 another loss of 1.5
+ Then out of the $M_1$ another loss of 1.5

 ### Beam Splicing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxOTY4ODMsLTExMzQwNTQxODcsMTM4Nz
+eyJoaXN0b3J5IjpbLTEzNjg3MzI2NDEsLTExMzQwNTQxODcsMT
-YxMjczNCwtMjA2NzUzMTc0MSwtNjMyNzYwNjc4LC0xMjkzNTIy
+M4NzYxMjczNCwtMjA2NzUzMTc0MSwtNjMyNzYwNjc4LC0xMjkz
-NjQ0XX0=
+NTIyNjQ0XX0=
 -->